What to Know Before Getting an Arm Lift - Aesthetic Center at Woodholme

 1. Arm lift surgery isn’t for everyone

-The results of an arm lift may not be what you imagined or hoped for because it’s difficult to predict how much skin will be removed during surgery based on measurements alone.
+The results of body contouring surgery, such as an arm lift, may not be what you imagined or hoped for because it’s difficult to predict how much skin will be removed during surgery based on measurements alone.
 It’s important to understand that your plastic surgeon cannot guarantee that your arms will look like they did before weight loss or aging-caused stretching, but they can give you an estimate based on their experience with other patients who had similar issues with excess skin around their arms.
 Sometimes liposuction is used during the procedure to remove fat deposits.
-You’ll need to be in good overall health before having an arm lift โ€” both physically and mentally.
+You’ll need to be in good overall health before having an arm lift — both physically and mentally.
 If you have only a little skin laxity and fat, a non-surgical procedure may be better.

 Like most surgeries, an arm lift takes time to heal.
 Your body will need time to recover from the surgery and swelling can obscure your final results for the first few months.
 For the first few weeks, you can expect significant swelling, stiffness, and bruising.
 You’ll need to wear compression sleeves on the treatment area to help keep swelling down and help the skin “stick” to its new position.
 Your plastic surgeon will prescribe pain medication before going home from the hospital to help with discomfort during recovery.
 Some complications during or after surgery could affect how well your scars heal and how much bruising there is afterward.
 It’s important to let your plastic surgeon know if you’ve had any reactions to anesthesia before your procedure so they can take extra precautions during surgery if necessary.